cookyii/build/README.md

 Cookyii/Build
 =============

-Cookyii/build is a simple PHP build tool built on [Symfony Console][].
+Cookyii/build is a simple PHP build tool for any projects.

 Documentation
 -------------